 Directed by Sam Peckinpah

 For the third year in a row we’re reviewing another new deluxe Blu-ray edition of Major Dundee.
 Arrow’s presentation is a dazzler, with new artwork and a striking booklet with beautiful color photos.
 I can’t complain that the show isn’t getting the attention it deserves.
-I also partly discuss previous disc releases, so I hope I’ve kept my comments about them discrete.
+I also partly discuss previous disc releases, so I hope I’ve kept my comments about them discreet.

 This time around I’m going to get to the disc appraisal sooner than usual.
 If you’re curious to learn why this so-called disaster of a movie deserves so much adulation, here are my earlier reviews: